liferay/liferay-frontend-projects/guidelines/general/branch_structure.md

 These operate just like "master" + "stable" branch projects, with the addition of maintenance branches that correspond to the previous major version release.
 For example, if we're doing our work in the 2.x series of a project on "master", but occasionally need to update and release the prior 1.x series, the branch structure would be this:

--   master: active development branch
+-   **master**: active development branch
--   stable: points to the latest release; may be used as a base for preparing urgent hotfix releases.
+-   **stable**: points to the latest release; may be used as a base for preparing urgent hotfix releases.
--   1.x: previous active development branch for prior major version (1.x series, less frequently updated, generally only with bug-fixes).
+-   **1.x**: previous active development branch for prior major version (1.x series, less frequently updated, generally only with bug-fixes).
--   1.x-stable: points to the latest 1.x release (less frequently updated).
+-   **1.x-stable**: points to the latest 1.x release (less frequently updated).

 ### Typical workflow